Best 4K Monitors for Creatives in 2023

 VA-based monitors also offer much higher contrast, better color reproduction, and wider viewing angles than most TN panels, but they tend to have slower response times.

-Do I Even Care About Aspect Ratio?
+Do I Even Care About the Aspect Ratio?

 To explain it to a small baby hippopotamus with a penchant for spatial geometrics—the aspect ratio of something is the relationship between its width and height.